-And not necessarily just the names atop the odds list.
+And not necessarily just the names atop the odds list in sports betting sites.
 In modern times, the Indy 500 is a race dominated by three owners, and knowing their entries is paramount when laying action.

 Roger Penske has won it a record 17 times entering 2019, including two of the past four years, and his drivers are always top contenders.
 Michael Andretti never won the Indy 500 as a driver, but his cars have won it six times.
 Chip Ganassi entries have won twice from 2009-2019.